iszczesniak/cpp/memory/index.md

 Lifetime and identity are two notions that in C++ became technical terms because they are fundamental to how C++ processes data.
 A **lifetime** of datum is the period of runtime the datum exists.
-The lifetime of some datum (a variable, an object, a temporary) starts when it is constructed, and ends when it is destroyed.
+The lifetime of some datum (a variable, a temporary) starts when it is constructed, and ends when it is destroyed.
 The datum during its lifetime has **identity**, i.e., it exists somewhere.
 We can take the address of a datum in existance with the `&` operator.

 The location of a datum (the place where the datum is, lives, resides) is usually RAM, but a compiler can also make it a processor register